8 Things You Need to Do

 If you would like to be involved with the play but don’t feel good about auditioning . . . talk to us anyway . . . we might be able to help… or we might be able to use you on the staff somewhere.
 It’s easy!

 The commitment for the summer is fairly demanding.
-Rehearsals will begin on May , 2018 and regularly run Monday-Friday, 7-10 PM.
-Therefore, we need you from May until July 7th… that’s 9 weeks … 7 weeks of rehearsals and 2 weeks of performances.
+Rehearsals will begin on April 23, 2018, for some of the main characters in the musical… April 30, 2018, for the entire musical cast and in the first week of May 2018 for the melodrama… and regularly run Monday-Friday, 7-10 PM.
+Therefore, we need you from May until July 7th… that’s 10 weeks … 8 weeks of rehearsals and 2 weeks of performances.
 Various holidays, graduations, recitals, etc. will heavily affect the schedule, we know … but we (the show) need you.
 As the show gets closer (down to the last two weeks of rehearsals) things sometimes get really hairy and the time demands may become greater until we open the show.
 Please carefully consider the time commitment required … if we all dedicate the time, we’ll all have fun and put on a great show!